 Typically survey results for the current school year will not be available until the summer or fall of the next school year.

-On October 3, 2019, DPH finalized the 2018-2019 school immunization data after reaching out to schools with lower than expected immunization rates and receiving updated numbers in September from some of those schools.
-The final statewide measles, mumps, and rubella (MMR) rate for kindergartners is 96.1%, a small increase from the rate of 95.9% reported by DPH on August 29, 2019.
-The statewide MMR rate of 96.1% is a drop of 0.4 percentage points from the previous year and 1.0 percentage points since 2012-2013.
-For public schools the average MMR rate is 96.4% and for private schools the average is 92.4%.
-Of the schools with more than 30 kindergarten students, 134 schools have MMR rates below 95% and 41 schools have MMR rates below 90%.
+The percentage of Connecticut kindergarten students receiving all required measles mumps and rubella (MMR) vaccines in the 2019-2020 school year was 96.2%.
+This is a slight increase of 0.1 percentage points from the previous year and a drop of 0.9 percentage points since 2012–2013.
+For public schools the average MMR rate is 96.5% and for private schools the average is 92.1%.
+Of the schools with more than 30 kindergarten students, 120 schools have MMR rates below 95%, and 26 schools have MMR rates below 90%.

 Statewide Summary Statistics includes summary immunization information for kindergarten, seventh grade, and influenza vaccine for preschool.